-With crystal clear waters, a laid-back vibe (made even more famous by the legendary Bob Marley, of course), and no shortage of eclectic nightlife, Jamaica is a prime vacation spot.
+With crystal clear waters, a laid-back vibe (made even more famous by the legendary Bob Marley, of course), and no shortage of eclectic nightlife, Jamaica, the Caribbean’s 3rd largest island, is a prime vacation spot.
 It’s no wonder the paradise island receives over 4 million international visitors every year.

 Whether you’re on the hunt for an exhilarating adventure (we’re talkin’ zip-lining, scuba diving, ATV riding or rafting through the lush forest) or lounging around on a stunning white sand beach in Montego Bay or Negril — there’s truly something for everyone in this ocean oasis.

 So, what are you waiting for?
 Take a trip to the Caribbean to get a real taste of what island life is truly about.
 You’ll be amazed by the sheer magnitude of incredible things to do in Jamaica!